-With the help of your financial advisor, the Michigan 529 Advisor Plan, can easily be opened and funded after completing a short application.
+With the help of your financial professional, the MI 529 Advisor Plan, can easily be opened and funded after completing a short application.
 Once established, you can easily manage it online or by phone.
-In addition, consider setting up an automatic contribution plan (ACP) from your bank account, making regular contributions is now easier than ever.
+In addition, consider setting up a recurring contribution plan (ACP) from your bank account, making regular contributions is now easier than ever.

 Funds can be used at any accredited university, college or vocational school nationwide — and many abroad.
 Basically any institution with a student aid program qualifies.

-The Michigan 529 Advisor Plan can be used to pay for tuition, certain room and board costs, computers and related technology expenses as well as fees, books, supplies, and other equipment.
+The MI 529 Advisor Plan can be used to pay for tuition, certain room and board costs, computers and related technology expenses as well as fees, books, supplies, and other equipment.

 Many parents worry that a 529 Savings Account can adversely affect eligibility for financial aid.
 So long as the parent is the account owner, funds are typically treated as belonging to the parent, not the child, minimizing the impact on financial aid.*